 If after using a refinance calculator you find that a refinance makes sense for you, make sure you compare lenders and brokers to find the best mortgage refinance rates, as well as the lowest closing costs.
 Use an online comparison tool to quickly compare refinance terms across multiple lenders.

-Once you decide that refinancing is the best move for you, the process can be quite easy, and you’ll be on your way to saving money and hitting your personal financial goals.
-Just don’t wait much longer to lock in today’s interest rates while they’re still low.
+Once you decide that refinancing is the best move for you, knowing how to refinance your mortgage can make the process seem more straightforward, and you’ll be on your way to saving money and hitting your personal financial goals.